> Programs > Policies

 Sonoran Schools is committed to a policy of equal educational opportunity for all students and to a policy of nondiscrimination (including non-harassment) based upon race, color, religion, sex, age, national origin, disability, and provides equal access to the Boy Scouts and other designated youth groups.

 All individuals associated with the school, including, but not limited to, the administration, staff, and students are expected to conduct themselves at all times so as to provide an atmosphere free from harassment or discrimination based on a person’s race, color, religion, sex, age, national origin, disability, immigration status, or sexual orientation and gender identity.
-Sonoran Schools shall make reasonable accommodations for students with disabilities in accordance with applicable state and federal law.
+Students with disabilities will have equal access to Sonoran Schools and will be provided with such accommodations, modifications, and related services as are required by applicable state and federal law, including the Individuals with Disabilities Act (“IDEA”) and Section 504 and their regulations.

 Arizona Child Find is a component of the Individuals with Disabilities Education Act (IDEA ’04) that requires Public Education Agencies (PEAs) to locate, identify, and evaluate all children with disabilities, aged birth through 21.